RMerl/asuswrt-merlin/README-merlin.txt

 ** Layer7-based Netfilter module **
-Support for layer7 rules in iptables has been enabled.
+Support for layer7 rules in iptables has been enabled on MIPS-based routers (RT-N16/N66/AC66).
 You will need to manually configure the iptables rules to make use of it - there is no web interface exposing this.
 The defined protocols can be found in /etc/l7-protocols.

 To use it, you must first load the module:

    modprobe xt_layer7

-Additionally, ARM devices such as the RT-AC56 and RT-AC68 require that you manually enable traffic accounting, with the following command:

-   echo 1 > nf_conntrack_acct

 An example iptable rules that would mark all SSH-related packets with the value "22", for processing later on in another chain: